 Winter slip and fall accidents can absolutely devastate your life.
 You likely are dealing with extensive injuries, high medical bills, weeks to months off work, and a great deal of pain and suffering.
 It is also not uncommon for victims to become disabled due to an accident, either suffering from decreased mobility, chronic pain, or paralysis.
 If your injuries could have been avoided if a property owner had taken their duties seriously, then you may be able to recover compensation.

 Speaking to a NY personal injury attorney as soon as possible is your best option after a fall.
-At Wingate, Russotti, Shapiro & Halperin, LLP, our team of skilled trial attorneys can immediately begin reviewing your case and collecting evidence of wrongdoing.
+At Wingate, Russotti, Shapiro, Moses & Halperin, LLP, our team of skilled trial attorneys can immediately begin reviewing your case and collecting evidence of wrongdoing.
 When we take on a new client, we prepare each case as if it will be the subject of a trial and are fully prepared to fight large insurance companies on your behalf.
 We also do not want to add to any of your financial burdens during a claim, which is why we offer each potential client a free initial consultation and operate on a contingency fee.
 We will handle all of the upfront costs of your case and only get paid if we win your settlement or jury verdict.
 To work with one of the top firms in New York, contact our office at (212) 986-7353.

 - Are Building Owners Responsible for Maintaining Sidewalks?

 - Why Do New York Property Owners Salt Their Sidewalks in the Winter?